Convert a Dropbox team member's account to an individual account

 • The member can no longer use single sign on (SSO) and instead must log in using a password

-• Replay, Capture, and Studio content that lives in the team space
+• Replay content that lives in the team space

 Prevent converted team members from keeping access to shared content

-If a team member is converted to an individual account, remaining team members will keep access to folders that team members created.
-This also applies to folders shared directly with them by that leaving team member.
-If any of those remaining team members are later converted or removed from the team, they'll continue to have access to those shared folders from their individual accounts.
+If a team member's account is converted to a personal account, the remaining team members will still have access to any folders that person created or shared directly with them.
+If any of those remaining members are later converted or removed from the team, they'll continue to have access to those shared folders in their individual accounts.

 To prevent converted members from retaining access to shared content, ask the original owner to transfer ownership of their folders to a different team member before converting them to an individual account.